robcoppinger/therapy_box/README.md

 ### Favourite Warmer

 This connects to a [JSON file](https://therapy-box.co.uk/hackathon/clothing-api.php?username=swapnil) containing individual entries of what item of clothing a person was wearing each day.
-This JSON file is then read, processed, and a chart is rendered using FusionCharts to displat the results
+This JSON file is then read, processed, and a chart is rendered using FusionCharts to display the results